Balance and Vestibular Program

 Video Nystagmography testing (VNG) helps to determine if the dizziness is caused by vestibular (inner ear) disease and assesses the function of each ear independently.
 The procedure is minimally invasive, and usually only mild discomfort is experienced by the patient.

 Rancho Balance and Vestibular Program welcomes referrals for outpatient consultation and treatment.
-Providers and patients: please complete both the Community Referral Form and Patient Information Form prior to scheduling an appointment.
+Providers and patients: please complete the Outpatient Therapy Referral Form – Community prior to scheduling an appointment.
 Submit the completed forms by fax to the Rancho Outpatient Referral Office at (562) 385-7826.

 For more information: